Research Opportunities on Campus

 Take me to the Research Opportunities

-- Contact the faculty member directly, using the information in the listing.
+- When you are ready to apply for a position, contact the faculty mentor directly using the information in the listing.
 Email is usually the best way to make a first contact.
-Be sure to send a resume, along with a personal statement introducing yourself and explaining why you are interested in the project.
+Be sure to send a resume along with a personal statement that introduces yourself and explains why you are interested in the project.

 - Be sure your communications are professional and your email subject clearly references the CURCA listing.

-- If you do not receive a response to your inquiry in a timely fashion (allow at least one week), you may wish to follow up with the faculty member or contact them via a different method (i.e. telephone call, drop-in office hours, etc.).
+- If you do not receive a response to your inquiry in a timely fashion (allow at least one week), you may wish to follow up with the faculty member or contact him or her via a different method (i.e. telephone call, drop-in office hours, etc.).